DaveBenham/VenomModules/README.md

 \** If envelope is retriggered during Fall to zero stage then it will immediately restart the Rise stage at the current envelope level

 ### Loop mode
 If the small top center **LOOP** button is enabled (yellow), then the envelope generator automatically triggers a new cycle when the Decay/Release stage reaches 0V.
-This effectively turns the envelope generator into a low-frequency oscillator that can reach audio rates up to ~2 kHz and LFO rates as low as 0.0028 Hz.
+This effectively turns the envelope generator into a low-frequency oscillator that can reach audio rates up to ~2 kHz and LFO rates as low as 0.0028 Hz (6 minutes per cycle).

 The envelope generator will act as a standard V/Oct oscillator if the V/Oct CV is patched to both the Attack and Decay CV inputs, and both attenuators are set at -100%.